CNG, PNG to cost more in Mumbai as MGL hikes prices — check new rates here

 Shares of Mahanagar Gas Ltd ended at Rs 889.10, up by Rs 2.70, or 0.30 percent on the BSE.

-Mumbai gas distributor, Mahanagar Gas Ltd (MGL), said on Friday, November 4, it is increasing the retail price of compressed natural gas (CNG) by Rs 3.5 per kilogram and of piped natural gas (PNG) by Rs 1.5 per unit from midnight of November 5, 2022.
+Mumbai gas distributor, Mahanagar Gas Ltd (MGL), said on Friday, November 4, it is increasing the retail price of compressed natural gas (CNG) by Rs 3.5 per kilogram to Rs 89.50 and of piped natural gas (PNG) by Rs 1.5 per unit to Rs 54 from midnight of November 5, 2022.

 Recommended ArticlesView All